nvanexan/nve2022/content/posts/micro-frontends.md

 - **Align on patterns and tech stacks** => the same tooling for as many as possible
 - **Trust but verify; share and document** => make time for code reviews and knowledge shares for consistent patterns and practices across MFEs

 Doing MFEs well is not easy.
 It can get unruly pretty quickly.
 If you're having difficulties or growing pains with your move to an MFE architecture, I hope the above may be of some benefit.
-Cheers!

 {% partial file="partials/article-footer.md" /%}

 [^1]: To put this kind of thing in business context, see Nathan Curtis's discussion on $1,000,000 buttons in [And You Thought Buttons Were Easy?](https://medium.com/eightshapes-llc/and-you-thought-buttons-were-easy-26eb5b5c1871)

+[^2]: There is new tooling emerging that may make this less of an issue.
+With [StencilJS](https://stenciljs.com/), for example, you could write components for your design system that can then be compiled into framework-specific code in addition to native [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
+Most design systems in production today, however, haven't been set up in this way.